mellic03/chat-app/README.md

 </table>

-<a name=REST-API></a>
 ## REST API

-All API routes are GET requests except for /api/auth, which is POST.
-Any time data needs to be changed on the server, sockets are used for the request.
+All API endpoints are GET except for four which are POST (listed below).
+Generally, any time data needs to be changed on the server, sockets are used for the request.
 After the request is completed, any data changed by the request is then emitted under an event named after the data.
 For example, if a client requests to delete a user, the server will delete the user and then emit an event called “users” which contains the new list of users.

+The following API endpoints are POST:

 **/api/auth**